Skip to content

 In 2003 and 2005, Keith Giffen, J. M. DeMatteis, Kevin Maguire, and Joe Rubinstein got back together to write two miniseries working as a sequel to their Justice League International run.
 You bet Booster Gold is back with the old team!

 We enter some turbulent times in the DC Universe, starting with Identity Crisis when the spouse of a member of the Justice League of America is brutally murdered.
-Though Booster is not really present in this event, it had an impact on him and pushed him to leave the superhero life behind for a time.
-A short time, as he is pulled back in by his bestie Ted to help him investigate the theft of funds from Kord Industries in Countdown to Infinite Crisis.
-Tragedy strikes and led Booster to reunite his old teammates for another investigation in the OMAC Project, before reapparing again in Infinite Crisis.
+Though Booster is not really present in this event, it has an impact on him and pushes him to leave the superhero life behind for a time.
+He is quickly pulled back in by his bestie Ted to help him investigate the theft of funds from Kord Industries in Countdown to Infinite Crisis.
+Tragedy strikes and leads Booster to reunite his old teammates for another investigation in the OMAC Project, before reappearing again in Infinite Crisis.

 But, this is really in the aftermath of the Infinite Crisis that Booster Gold shines, as he and other secondary DC characters take center stage in 52, during a time when Batman, Superman, and Wonder Woman are absent.